 The total unit cost for 2 Troll 200s, a Tube 300R, and accessories, is about $2,900.
 Tax, shipping, and installation will add $600 and up, depending on location, elevation, and the length of the dirt road going in; and difficulty at the site and vandalism potential will add costs, too. $3,500 + for telemetered water level logging is not cheap, but it is a lot less than a full-on gaging station with satellite radio, which costs $12,000 and up for components, and over $2,000 to install in easy locations.
 Telemetry is expensive, there is no way of getting around that fact.

-The Tube 300R requires a separate phone number for each water level logger, and cell service.
+level logger, and cell service.
 In-Situ offers the option of $35/month web hosting, on its HydroVu Cloud Data Services Plan.
 This cost is in addition to the Tube 300R, cell phone service, and installation.